 Proposals will be evaluated by a panel or panels of individuals who have demonstrated expertise in the subject matter using the following criteria.
-The evaluation process may involve additional subject-matter experts in the process.
 VDSS may request additional technical assistance from any source and may include information from references and prior contractual work with VDSS.
+The panel(s)

-The panel(s) will make programmatic and budgetary recommendations for contract awards which may include partial funding for a proposal.
+will make programmatic and budgetary recommendations for contract awards to selected proposers/applicants of statewide programs and to proposers/applicants of regional and local programs, based on boundaries as shown in Appendix D. Awards may include partial funding.
 Proposals will be screened by VDSS staff for completeness and responsiveness to the RFP.
-Any not deemed complete or responsive will not be forwarded to an evaluation panel.
+Proposals that are substantially incomplete or lack key information may be rejected.